ahmedihafez/fastaconvtr/README.md

 -G [outgroup included (1) or not (0), last population (1/0)].
 DEFAULT: 0
 -u [Missing counted (1) or not (0) in weights given GFF annotation].
-DEFAULT: 0 -m [masking regions: file indicating the start and the end of regions to be masked by Ns] Outputing ms format:
+DEFAULT: 0 -m [masking regions: file indicating the start and the end of regions to be masked by Ns] -E [input file with weights for masking positions: include three columns with a header, first the physical positions (1...end), second the weight for positions and third a boolean weight for the variant (eg. syn variant but nsyn position)]
+Outputing ms format:
+-k [path and name of the output mask file for ms].
 -w [window size].
 DEFAULT: Total_length
 -s [slide size].
 DEFAULT: Total_length
 Inputing fasta format: